gmc-code/PC-microbit-micropython/docs/quizzes/basics_quiz.rst

     Which of the following is the correct statement to import the Micro:bit library according to the provided documentation?
     [x] from microbit import * | Correct.
 This uses lowercase letters, proper spacing, and includes the asterisk.
     [ ] from microbit import* | Incorrect.
-This contains a syntax layout issue because it is missing a space before the asterisk.
+This is missing a space before the asterisk.
     [ ] from microbot import * | Incorrect.
 The library name 'microbit' is misspelled as 'microbot'.
     [ ] from microbit * | Incorrect.
 This completely omits the required 'import' keyword.